An exploration in embedded Linux

 Stack traces from generated shell

 One tool.
 Every layer.
-Real speed.
+Built natively.

 01 / Native